WGBX-TV: Early years

 Channel 44 had originally been allotted to Boston as a commercial television channel.
 Two companies, Integrated Communications Systems and United Artists Broadcasting, had each applied for the channel in 1963.
 They were soon joined by the WGBH Educational Foundation, which proposed a non-commercial educational station.
-All three applications were designated for comparative hearing in February 1964, but that July, the FCC reserved channel 44 for educational use in Boston and transferred channel 25 from Barnstable to serve as a new commercial channel.
-The two commercial applicants then switched their proposals to channel 25, leaving WGBH alone in its channel 44 application and allowing the Federal Communications Commission (FCC) to award the construction permit in October.
+All three applications were designated for comparative hearing in February 1964, but that July, the Federal Communications Commission (FCC) reserved channel 44 for educational use in Boston and transferred channel 25 from Barnstable to serve as a new commercial channel.
+The two commercial applicants then switched their proposals to channel 25, leaving WGBH alone in its channel 44 application and allowing the FCC to award the construction permit in October.

-The Department of Health, Education and Welfare awarded a $725,000 grant for the construction of WGBX-TV in January 1966; the station was projected to provide specialized educational programming.
+The Department of Health, Education, and Welfare awarded a $725,000 grant for the construction of WGBX-TV in January 1966; the station was projected to provide specialized educational programming.
 WGBX-TV began broadcasting on September 25, 1967, two weeks after the station aired its first test pattern.

 In addition to replays and additional PBS programs as well as college telecourses, WGBX has offered a wide range of experimental programs and services in its history.
 The very first program broadcast by the station was a teacher in-service program designed to help first-grade instructors teach drama.
 On The Most Dangerous Game, an audience participation program telecast in 1967, viewers could call a telephone number to control the movement of a fictional country, Transania, in a hypothetical foreign policy crisis.
 A monthly series on the intersection of law enforcement and critical justice was distributed to other educational stations.
 In 1968, WGBX-TV and WBZ-TV broadcast Read Your Way Up: A TV Read-In, an adult literacy program.
 In November 1970, the station debuted a public-access show, Catch 44.
 The program attracted widespread national and international interest; other public stations copied the format, as did the BBC, which launched Open Door in 1973.
 In 1973, as part of an initiative by the WGBH Educational Foundation, it and nine other public stations in northeastern cities began airing an open-captioned version of the ABC Evening News.